ItsLiyua/dots/README.md

 - [ ] resolute: Add GoXLR
 - [ ] resolute: Add OpenRGB
 - [ ] rpi5-2: Add actual for budgeting
+- [ ] rpi5-1: NFS for music and such
+- [ ] commkn: MPD type music player for music from NFS

 - [ ] liyua@common: Split up niri config into multiple files
 - [ ] liyua@common: Remove as many GNOME dependencies from niri as possible